msjimc/AgileROH/BuildingThePrograms.md

 ## AgileROHFinder and AgileROHFilter

-The source code can be used to build two applications that work on either Linux or Windows computers:
+The source code is in the [source code](../AgileROH/source%20code/) and can be used to build two applications that work on either Linux or Windows computers:

 ```AgileROHFinder```:- which identifies autozygous regions in either next generation sequencing variant data in (uncompressed) vcf files or microarray SNP genotype data.
 or